RobCranfill/featheremin/README.md

 The ILI9341 display is wired to the Feather's hardware SPI interface via 6 wires (plus ground and 3.3v).

-The VL53L0X's XSHUT pin is connected to a GPIO pin so we can re-assign its address.
+One of the VL53L0Xs XSHUT pin is connected to a GPIO output pin so we can re-assign its I2C address.

-Currently, the PWM pin (see the code for which one) goes to the headphone jack.
-Alternatively it can go to the input opf whatever amplfier you are using.
+<strike>Currently, the PWM GPIO pin (see the code for which one) goes to the headphone jack.
+Alternatively it can go to the input of whatever amplfier you are using.</strike>

 ## Functionality